kisangkay/Milestone2_Group62/Software Design Document.md

 2. Food search screen
 This screen will contain a search bar to take user input of a food item and display its nutritional details
 3. Nutritional breakdown screen
-This screen will contain a drop down for a user to select a food items and a display area for pie charts and bra graph.
+This screen will contain a <span style="color:red"> list for a user to select a food items and a display area for pie charts.
 4. Nutritional range filter screen
-This screen will contain a dropdown to select a nutrient, take a pair of minimum and maximum values and a display area field to show the filtered food item results
+This screen will contain a dropdown to select a nutrient, take a pair of minimum and maximum values<span style="color:red"> , contain a "filter" button</span> and a display area <span style="color:red"> containing a grid table</span> field to show the filtered food item results
 5. Nutrition level filter screen
-THis screen structure will contain a dropdown to select nutrients, buttons to select either low, medium or high nutrient levels, and a display area to show resulting food items
+This screen structure will contain a dropdown to select nutrients, buttons to select either low, medium or high nutrient levels,<span style="color:red"> a submit button labeled: "Filter Food Items for that Level" to call the filtering function, static texts to guide a user on how to use the dialog box page,</span> and a display area to show resulting food items
-6. Nutrition density visualizer screen
+6. Nutrition <span style="color:red">comparison</span> visualizer screen
-This screen takes in multiple food items from a user, then returns a visual representation of a comparison between the nutritional densities in the display area field.
+This screen takes in <span style="color:red">a nutrition name from a drop down,  multiple food items from a user,</span> then returns a visual representation of a comparison between the nutritional <span style="color:red">values of the two or three food items </span> in the display area field.

 ### 4.1.2 Information Grouping
 To ensure that we maintain a user friendly interface that is free from clutter, we will need to group our components inside wxForm builder.